Go to Courses and units

 Introduction

-Macroeconomics aims to provide students with an understanding of the framework for macroeconomic analysis, including the circular-flow model and aggregate demand aggregate supply model and government macroeconomic goals including price stability, economic growth and full employment.
-Students will describe how economists measure macroeconomic activity including national income, output, employment, inflation, balance of payments, terms of trade and the exchange rate and be able to analyse the business cycle, the external and internal influences on the level of macroeconomic activity, and the use of fiscal and monetary policies to stabilise the business cycle.
+This unit aims to develop your understanding of macroeconomic analysis, including the circular-flow model, aggregate demand aggregate supply model and government macroeconomic goals.
+You will learn how economists measure macroeconomic activity including national income, output, employment, inflation, balance of payments, terms of trade and the exchange rate.
+You will also learn how to analyse the business cycle, the external and internal influences on the level of macroeconomic activity, and the use of fiscal and monetary policies to stabilise the business cycle.

 Summary